Peter Hammill: Lyrics

 Hammill's lyrics are another distinctive feature of his work.
 He has visited a number of recurring themes including love and human relationships, ageing and death, human folly, self-awareness and introspection, politics, and religion.
 His lyrics often include scientific, literary or historical references.
 For example, the Norse names mentioned in the song "Viking" on Fool's Mate (co-written with Judge Smith) are characters in the Icelandic Saga of Eric the Red.

 The science fiction themes of Van der Graaf Generator's lyrics are mostly absent in his later work, but there still are many science references, especially to physics (for instance in the song "Patient").
 In 1974 Hammill published a book, Killers, Angels, Refugees (Charisma Books, London), a collection of lyrics, poems and short stories.
 This was later reissued by Hammill himself (Sofa Sound, Bath) and was followed by a sequel Mirrors, Dreams, Miracles (1982).

 In 2000 Dagmar Klein published Shouting down the passage of time: The Spaces & Times of Peter Hammill, an analysis and interpretation of Hammill's lyrics along the lines of his dealings with "Space", "Time" and "Journeys".

 Personal life

-Hammill is fluent in Italian.
-He has been married since 1978 to Hilary, who is credited with taking the picture for the cover of In a Foreign Town.
-They have three children, Holly, Beatrice and Phoebe.
-Holly and Beatrice Hammill sing soprano vocals on one track of Everyone You Hold and on two tracks of None of the Above.
-Holly Hammill wrote the song "Eyebrows" (on Unsung) and co-wrote "Personality" (on Everyone You Hold).
+Hammill has been married since 1978 to Hilary, who is credited with taking the picture for the cover of In a Foreign Town.
+They have three daughters.
+Two of them, Holly and Beatrice Hammill, sing soprano vocals on one track of Everyone You Hold and on two tracks of None of the Above.
+Holly wrote the song "Eyebrows" (on Unsung) and co-wrote "Personality" (on Everyone You Hold).